amimof/kubernetes-the-right-way/README.md

 ```
 ansible-playbook -i inventory cleanup.yml
 ```

+# Generated certs and config
+During installation private certificates, public certificates and configuration are generated on the control host, the host that executes the playbook.
+They are then copied to the hosts during installation but are kept on the control host in `~/.ktrw/`.
+This way, the cluster can be safely removed and re-installed without having to regenerate the cluster certificates.
+You may set which directory to store certs and config locally using the `config_path` variable.

 # Adding nodes
 To add a node to an existing cluster is as easy as adding it to the [inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) and running `install.yml` again.